-Corner shops are typically from the Victorian period, one or two storey high with a residence at To ensure that the original characteristics of corner shops are retained and enhanced in the suburb. the rear of the shop and located at cross streets and T-junctions.
+Corner shops are typically from the Victorian period, one or two storey high with a residence at the rear of the shop and located at cross streets and T-junctions.
 Often they are built to the boundary with a side shop window, an angled entry façade and a recessed entry door.
 Many corner shop buildings remain but have changed in use reflecting the evolution of the suburb.
 Timber shop fronts are rare.